RookiexCookie/Overlyrics_Enhanced/README.md

 The floating lyrics overlay will appear and stay on top of other windows.
 Drag with **left-click**, right-click to open menu (resize text / quit).

 ---

-## 🖥️ Running the Executable

-The provided `Overlyrics.exe` already includes all dependencies.
-Just run it — no external Python packages required.

----